 Another coastal site with good geology is Moneypoint itself, which has a history of power generation.
 Much of the infrastructure required of a large power station is already present at Moneypoint, including cooling water plant and connection to the national electricity grid – so it wouldn’t need extensive new cables and pylons that may be required in other locations.

 The largest power generating unit in Ireland at present is over 400 MW.
-As unit size exceeds around 500 MW, extra system costs are incurred to maintain system security.
+If unit size were to exceed around 500 MW, extra system costs would be incurred to maintain system security.
 700 MW is generally considered to be the maximum capacity to avoid unreasonable extra system costs.

 The Small Modular Reactors (SMRs) described above are all below 300 MW in size, except for the PRISM plant which consists of 2 blocks of 311 MW each supplying a common steam turbine of over 600 MW.

-The 60 MW NuScale units are designed to be built in blocks of 6, total 360 MW, and 1 or 2 of these would be ideal for Carnsore Point.
-Moneypoint, on the other hand, is large enough to accommodate 3 blocks or more, resulting in a station of up 1400 MW, if that was appropriate.
+The 60 MW NuScale units are designed to be built in blocks of 6, total 470 MW, and 1 or 2 of these would be ideal for Carnsore Point.
+Moneypoint, on the other hand, is large enough to accommodate 3 blocks, resulting in a station of around 1400 MW, if that was appropriate.

 There remains the issues of who would operate the plant, how would it be regulated and so on – please contact us if you would like to get our views on these matters.